CHiPs44/YetAnotherPicoComputer/10-Inspirations.md

 From the release of the Raspbery Pi Pico in January 2021 till now (december 2023), there are many projects around VGA and DVI/HDMI screen output, surrounded by a more ancient wave of other retro computers using other micro-controllers and/or 8 or 16 bits CPUs, mainly because old 8 bits computers are either too old or too expensive compared to what Arduino, ESP32 & al. cost and are able to achieve.

+**NB: As of august 2024, with the release of the RP2350, we now have 512 KB of internal RAM and 8 MB of PSRAM is easy to add.**

 Here's now a list of projects that are related to this:

 - [My road to VGA on a modern micro-controller](#my-road-to-vga-on-a-modern-micro-controller)